idaholab/moose/framework/doc/content/source/materials/ReporterOffsetFunctionMaterial.md

 !syntax description /Materials/ReporterOffsetFunctionMaterial

 This can be used to create a material that is the sum of a function that is shifted by a set of points.
-This can be useful for creating a field of laser heat sources.
+This can be useful for creating a field containing multiple sources, see Figure??.

 ## Example Input File Syntax